Best Things to Do in Cairns: The Perfect 5 Day Cairns Itinerary

 Prawn Star is made up of a few simple boats that have been turned into a seafood restaurant.

-Indulging in prawns and oysters at Prawn Star was my favorite thing to do in Cairns.
+My favorite thing to do in Cairns was to indulge in prawns and oysters at Prawn Star.
 You’re not going to find fresher seafood than this, and it’s all reasonably priced.

 Hang out at Hemingways Brewery